rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-12: Changing the `run` function to return `Result`

-We've made three big changes here.
-First, we're changing the return type of the `run` function to `Result<(), Box<Error>>`.
+We’ve made three big changes here.
+First, we’re changing the return type of the `run` function to `Result<(), Box<Error>>`.
 This function previously returned the unit type, `()`, and we keep that as the value returned in the `Ok` case.

-For our error type, we're using the *trait object* `Box<Error>` (and we've brought `std::error::Error` into scope with a `use` statement at the top).
+For our error type, we’re using the *trait object* `Box<Error>` (and we’ve brought `std::error::Error` into scope with a `use` statement at the top).
-We'll be covering trait objects in Chapter 17.
-For now, just know that `Box<Error>` means the function will return a type that implements the `Error` trait, but we don't have to specify what particular type the return value will be.
+We’ll be covering trait objects in Chapter 17.
+For now, just know that `Box<Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.

-The second change we're making is removing the calls to `expect` in favor of `?`, like we talked about in Chapter 9.
+The second change we’re making is removing the calls to `expect` in favor of `?`, like we talked about in Chapter 9.
 Rather than `panic!` on an error, this will return the error value from the current function for the caller to handle.

 Thirdly, this function now returns an `Ok` value in the success case.
-We've declared the `run` function's success type as `()` in the signature, which means we need to wrap the unit type value in the `Ok` value.
-This `Ok(())` syntax may look a bit strange at first, but using `()` like this is the idiomatic way to indicate that we're calling `run` for its side effects only;
+We’ve declared the `run` function’s success type as `()` in the signature, which means we need to wrap the unit type value in the `Ok` value.
+This `Ok(())` syntax may look a bit strange at first, but using `()` like this is the idiomatic way to indicate that we’re calling `run` for its side effects only;
-it doesn't return a value we need.
+it doesn’t return a value we need.

 When you run this, it will compile, but with a warning:

 ```
-warning: unused result which must be used, #[warn(unused_must_use)] on by default
+warning: unused result which must be used, #[warn(unused_must_use)] on by
+default
   --> src/main.rs:39:5
    |
 39 |     run(config);